naffins/infosysPlus_android_workshop_final/README.md

 # Infosys+ Android Workshop 2022: Databases

-On 25 March 2022 the ISTD Senior Student Board conducted a workshop on how to setup and integrate a stack for an external database for an Android app.
+On 25 March 2022 the ISTD Senior Student Board conducted a workshop on how to setup and integrate a stack for an external database for an Android app, consisting of a SQL database, REST API web server and the app.
 Covered technologies included MySQL, FastAPI and Android Java programming.

 ### Workshop resources